-Members of staff and volunteers should:

-- Ensure Consent Forms for all children and young people attending the football activity are available and up to date together with full details of the child's allergies - Ensure that the Consent Forms are stored in a confidential but accessible way so that appropriate members of staff and volunteers, those who need the information to fulfil their role, can access the information - Have a copy of the child or young person's care plan for allergies and individual risk assessment - Communicate with the child oy young person and their parent/carer directly, when necessary - Appropriately share the information with others involved in the football activity - ask yourself 'do the right people know so they can respond if necessary?' - Ensure correct storage of medication by following the appropriate instructions
+Members of staff and volunteers should: • Ensure Consent Forms for all children and Be fa miliar with the nearest medical facilities in young people attending the football activity are the e vent it is required available and up to date together with full Media cation should only be administered by the details of the child's allergies child or young person or their parent/carer • Ensure that the Consent Forms are stored in a unles s it is an emergency.
+In such confidential but accessible way so that circur nstances the medication should be appropriate members of staff and volunteers, admii nistered in line with the parent/carer's those who need the information to fulfil their instru ctions or a medical professional.
+For trips role, can access the information away from home consideration should be given • Have a copy of the child or young person's care to the e child's parent/carer accompanying the plan for allergies and individual risk trip ir circumstances where the child or young assessment perso n cannot administer the medication • Communicate with the child oy young person them selves and their parent/carer directly, when necessary Have their mobile phones charged and check Appropriately share the information with others they I have a signal to allow calls to be made involved in the football activity - ask yourself 'do Plan for additional supervision e.g. depending the right people know so they can respond if on ch ild or young person's medical condition/s necessary?' and e nvironment • Ensure correct storage of medication by Reco rd incidents or concerns and report them following the appropriate instructions to a member of the Child Wellbeing and Prote ction Officer